TomarAditya/zapier-platform/docs/cli.md

 ## analytics

-> Shows the status of the analytics that are collected.
+> Show the status of the analytics that are collected.
 Also used to change what is collected.

 **Usage**: `zapier analytics`

 **Flags**
 * `-m, --mode` | Choose how much information to share.
 Anonymous mode drops the OS type and Zapier user id, but keeps command info.
 Identifying information is used only for debugging purposes.
 One of `[enabled | anonymous | disabled]`.
-* `-d, --debug` | Show extra debugging output
+* `-d, --debug` | Shows extra debugging output.

 **Examples**
 * `zapier analytics --mode enabled`